 Student-athletes must attend a mandatory annual meeting conducted by the Division of Intercollegiate Athletics prior to participation.
 One purpose of this meeting is to disseminate information concerning NCAA, CCAA and Division rules pertaining to amateurism, eligibility, academics, ethics and grievance procedures.
 In addition, student-athletes will be asked to sign required NCAA and CCAA forms as well as complete health and insurance forms.

-Competition in intercollegiate athletics at Cal State LA must be completed within the first 10 semesters of full-time attendance* at this or prior institutions.
+Competition in intercollegiate athletics at Cal State L.A. must be completed within the first 15 quarters of full-time attendance* at this or prior institutions.
 An additional limit of four seasons of competition applies separately to each sport.
-For student-athletes who transfer from other collegiate institutions, the Faculty Athletics Representative shall determine the number of full-time semesters of attendance prior to transfer as well as the number of competition seasons used.
-Such student-athletes shall be subject to all of the above requirements effective their first semester of attendance at Cal State LA
+For student-athletes who transfer from other collegiate institutions, the Faculty Athletics Representative shall determine the number of full-time quarters of attendance prior to transfer as well as the number of competition seasons used.
+Such student-athletes shall be subject to all of the above requirements effective their first quarter of attendance at Cal State L.A.

 * Full-time attendance is defined by the NCAA as any quarter or semester (exclusive of summer terms) in which a student is enrolled in 12 or more units at any time in the term.

 Special Major for the Bachelor’s Degree